miguelgrinberg/Flask-Migrate/docs/index.rst

     $ flask db migrate

 The migration script needs to be reviewed and edited, as Alembic currently does not detect every change you make to your models.
-In particular, Alembic is currently unable to detect indexes.
+In particular, Alembic is currently unable to detect table name changes, column name changes, or anonymously named constraints.
+A detailed summary of limitations can be found in the `Alembic autogenerate documentation <http://alembic.zzzcomputing.com/en/latest/autogenerate.html#what-does-autogenerate-detect-and-what-does-it-not-detect>`_.
 Once finalized, the migration script also needs to be added to version control.

 Then you can apply the migration to the database::